ruby-processing/JRubyArt/README.md

 A suitable version of ruby (MRI `ruby 2.3+` or `jruby-9.2.8.0`) to download gem.

 `open-jdk11.03+` currently FX2D is not included.
-Currently you can ignore `illegal reflective access` warnings, [see here how to suppress them][warings].
+Currently you can ignore `illegal reflective access` warnings, [see here how to suppress them][warnings].

 ## Configuration